Dinosaurs in Jurassic Park: Dilophosaurus

 Spielberg initially believed that the Dilophosaurus would be the easiest dinosaur to film, although the scene proved harder to shoot that he had expected.
 The scene is set during a storm, and the use of water to simulate the rain resulted in complications for the animal's puppeteer.
 The water leaked into and filled up the puppeteer's box, drenching the puppeteer.
 The rushing water was so loud that the puppeteer was unable to hear Spielberg's directions, and the video monitor he used floated away, so he could not see what was happening either.
 A shot not included in the final film would have shown inflatable venom sacs, located under the animal's mouth.
 These would become visible as the dinosaur spits its venom, which would be expelled from the animatronic's mouth using compressed air.
 However, the atmosphere was cold and humid on-set, and the compressed air became visible under these conditions.
 Spielberg resolved the issue by cutting the scene to Nedry as the venom hits him, rather than showing it exiting the animal's mouth.

 Dilophosaurus was popularized by its film appearance in Jurassic Park, but is considered the most fictionalized dinosaur in the film.
 Horner, in 2013, described Dilophosaurus as a good dinosaur to "make a fictional character out of, because I think two specimens are known, and both of them are really crappy.
 They're not preserved very well".
 Paleontologist Scott Persons later said that the Dilophosaurus is the most controversial dinosaur depiction in the film series.

+Another scene, originating with production designer Rick Carter and eventually cut from the film, featured an umbrella emblazoned with a Dilophosaurus head with its frill expanded.
+The intended scene, which was to take place in the visitor center near the end of the film, featured Tim using the head on the umbrella, which he had retrieved from the visitor center's gift shop, to scare off a Velociraptor.
+The umbrella was also intended to have the ability to squirt water, imitating the dinosaur's venom-spitting ability.
+The scene was intended to demonstrate a way that the park would commercialize the dinosaurs.

 In Jurassic World, a Dilophosaurus appears as a hologram in the theme park's visitor center.
 The dinosaur's venom is also referenced in a comedic park video featured in the film, in which tour guide Jimmy Fallon is paralyzed by it.